Multi Asset

 There is no specific index designated as a reference benchmark to meet the sustainable investment objective of the Fund.

-B. No significant harm to the sustainable investment objective
+B. No sustainable investment objective

 Sustainable Investments meet the DNSH requirements, as defined by applicable law and regulation.
 BlackRock has developed a set of criteria across all Sustainable Investments to assess whether an issuer or investment does significant harm.
 Investments considered to be causing significant harm do not qualify as Sustainable Investments.